Range, Endurance, and Optimal Speed Estimates for Multicopters: Conclusion

 \section{Conclusion}

-This work presents a general and widely applicable approach to estimate the range, endurance, and optimal speed of multicopters.
+This work presented a general and widely applicable approach to estimate the range, endurance, and optimal speed of multicopters.
 The method combines three models: a blade-element-momentum theory (BEM) based multicopter aerodynamics simulator, a motor model and a graybox battery model.
-The BEM model is validated with real-world flight data at speeds up to \SI{65}{\kilo\meter\per\hour} where it predicts the thrust force with only \SI{0.91}{\newton} RMSE.
-To account for the losses inside the electric motor, a model based on measurements of 44 different motor-propeller combinations is developed.
-The modeling is complemented with a graybox battery model identified from nearly \SI{2}{\hour} of measurement data gathered from 10 different battery configurations under different discharge profiles.
+The BEM model was validated with real-world flight data at speeds up to \SI{65}{\kilo\meter\per\hour} where it predicts the thrust force with only \SI{0.91}{\newton} RMSE.
+To account for the losses inside the electric motor, a model based on measurements of 44 different motor-propeller combinations was developed.
+The modeling was complemented with a graybox battery model identified from nearly \SI{2}{\hour} of measurement data gathered from 10 different battery configurations under different discharge profiles.

-The combined model consisting of all three components is also verified through real-world experiments.
-The power consumption is calculated with an average accuracy of \unit[2.5]{\%}.
+The combined model consisting of all three components was also verified through real-world experiments.
+The power consumption was calculated with an average accuracy of 2.5\,\%.
 The battery voltage model achieves a remarkably low error of only \SI{61}{\milli\volt} when compared to the experimental data.

-In addition to the highly accurate model, a simplified pen-and-paper algorithm has been developed based on experiments leveraging the complete simulation.
+In addition to the highly accurate model, a simplified pen-and-paper algorithm was developed based on experiments leveraging the complete simulation.
 It allows researchers, companies, and policy-makers alike to quickly and accurately estimate the characteristics of a given vehicle design.
-In the example presented (DJI Mavic 2) the estimated endurance differs by less than \unit[10]{\%} from the manufacturer's specification and the optimal flight speed even matches up to \SI{1}{\kilo\meter\per\hour}.
+In the \review{six examples presented, the estimated range, endurance and the optimal flight are almost always within 10\,\% of the manufacturers' specifications}.